Jobs

 Viewing Job Output

-Section titled “Viewing Job Output”# Stream job outputherdctl jobs logs <job-id>
+Section titled “Viewing Job Output”# View logs for a specific jobherdctl logs --job <job-id>

-# Follow output in real-timeherdctl jobs logs <job-id> --follow
+# Follow logs in real-timeherdctl logs <agent-name> --follow

-# Export to fileherdctl jobs logs <job-id> > job-output.logWorking with Jobs
+# Export to fileherdctl logs --job <job-id> > job-output.logWorking with Jobs

-Section titled “Cancelling Jobs”# Cancel a running jobherdctl jobs cancel <job-id>
+Section titled “Cancelling Jobs”# Cancel a running jobherdctl cancel <job-id>Session Resume

-Section titled “Job Resume”Jobs store their Claude session ID, enabling resume after interruption.
+Section titled “Session Resume”Jobs store their Claude session ID, enabling resume after interruption.
 This is useful when:

 - Network connectivity was lost